crate/crate-howtos/docs/clustering/multi-node-setup.rst

       recover_after_data_nodes: 3
       expected_data_nodes: 3

-Alternatively, you can configure this setting at startup with command-line
+Alternatively, you can configure these settings at startup with command-line
 options:

 .. code-block:: console